bromiley/olaf/event_details/deserialized_exchange_unifiedauditlogs.md

 First line will be denoted with: #TYPE Deserialized.Microsoft.Exchange.Data.ApplicationLogic.UnifiedAuditLogEvent

-These logs are typically captured using PowerShell, as opposed to other Audit Logs which can be collected via the O365 GUI.
+These logs are typically captured using PowerShell (in my experience), as opposed to other Audit Logs which can be collected via the browser.

 ## Parent Log Format